gioUbbiali/Sustainability-Core-Ontology/README.md

 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.

 SCO is designed to be the pivotal resource upon which to harmonize and integrate top-level and domain ontologies regarding sustainability.
 The ultimate goal is to establish a family of interoperable sustainability ontologies.
 Currently, SCO employs [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) as the upper-level ontology.
-SCO envisions also aligning with other top-level ontologies in the near future.
+SCO is also aligning with the [Unified Foundational Ontology (UFO)](https://ontouml.readthedocs.io/en/latest/intro/ufo.html), another top-level ontology.

 ## Material

-Currently, this repository hosts the SCO Structured Vocabulary (SCO SV) and the first version of SCO, SCO V1.0.0.
+Currently, this repository hosts the SCO Structured Vocabulary (SCO SV) and the new working-in-progress version of SCO, SCO V1.1.0.

 The SCO SV is an initial (non-exhaustive) ontological resource providing some essential terms and relations to include in SCO.
 This resource has been developed as Annex 2 of [Ubbiali *et al.* (2024)](https://doi.org/10.31219/osf.io/z8uqr).